Credit Cards Travel Credit Cards

 Annual fee $0 $95

-Welcome bonus Earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year) Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening
+Welcome bonus Earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year) Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year

 Earning rate 6.5% cash back on travel purchased through Chase Travel℠, 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and 3% cash back on all other purchases (on up to $20,000 spent in the first year).
 After your first year or $20,000 spent, earn 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases 5X points on travel purchased through Chase Travel℠; 3X points on dining, select streaming services, and online groceries; 2X points on all other travel purchases, and 1X points on all other purchases